Codeception/codeception.github.com/docs/GettingStarted.md

 ## Conclusion

-We have taken a look into the Codeception structure.
+We have taken a look into Codeception's structure.
 Most of the things you need were already generated by the `bootstrap` command.
 After you have reviewed the basic concepts and configurations, you can start writing your first scenario.

 <div class="alert alert-warning"><a href="https://github.com/Codeception/codeception.github.com/edit/master/docs/GettingStarted.md"><strong>Improve</strong> this guide</a></div>